 We tend to underestimate how much better we’ll feel when we focus our attention, however briefly, on the natural world around us: gazing at clouds, watching leaves dance in the breeze, or listening to birdsong.

-Yes, even in the green and blue spaces of an urban environment.
+Yes, even the green and blue spaces of an urban environment.

 The course starts on September 30, 2019.
-Enrollment will be available in September.
+Registration is now open.